sabman/website/designs/blog/02-npm-intro.md

     memcached          A fully featured Memcached API client, supporting both single nMemcached         A fully featured Memcached client, supporting both single and

-`npm info` will get you more details about a package: the contents of the package.json file.
-From there, you can usually find all the information you need to fully evaluate if it is the right package for you.
+`npm info` will get you more details about a package: namely, the contents of the package.json file.
+From there, you can usually find everything you need to evaluate if it's the right package for you.

 ## Installing stuff: `npm install`